franklin113/Logitech-Lighting-CHOP/README.md

 This chop allows you to control the lighting of Logitech's LED enabled devices.

 I've only tested it with the G560 speakers, and it works well.
 On other devices you may run into issues while trying to change the color of different zone's lighting.
+Raise an issue if you need support for another device.

 version 1.0 -